“Why am I being looked at in that way? I just feel very normal”

-Society in the Netherlands is diverse, more than 25% of the population has at least one parent born abroad [0].
+Society in the Netherlands is diverse, more than 25% of the population has at least one parent born abroad.
 People have different reactions to this diversity; some enjoy it, whilst others seem to be more reluctant.
-Regardless of someone's personal feelings about diversity, Dutch laws state that everyone should be treated equally.
+Regardless of one's personal feelings about diversity, Dutch law states that everyone should be treated equally.
 It is covered explicitly in the first article of the Dutch constitution:

-“Everyone situated in the Netherlands, are treated equally in all cases.
-Discrimination because of religion, beliefs, political affiliation, race, gender, handicap, sexual orientation or other grounds, is not allowed.”
-(Article 1, the Dutch constitution)[1].
+“Everyone situated in the Netherlands is treated equally in all cases.
+Discrimination because of religion, beliefs, political affiliation, race, gender, handicap, sexual orientation, or other grounds is not allowed.”
+(Article 1, the Dutch constitution).

-In addition, we have an Equal Treatment Act [2], and discrimination is a violation of multiple sections of the penal code [3].
-The official stance of the Netherlands is clear: ‘discrimination should not happen within our country’.
+Additionally, the Equal Treatment Act states discrimination constitutes a violation of several sections of the penal code.
+The official stance of the Netherlands is clear: discrimination should not happen within our country.

 Still, discrimination takes place on a daily basis.
-In 2023 alone, about 2 million people reported feeling discriminated against, which is more than 1 in every 10 people.
-And the majority of them experienced this more than once, in only one year's time.
-[4]
+In 2023 alone, approximately 2 million people reported experiencing discrimination, which translates to more than 1 in every 10 people.
+And the majority of them experienced this more than once within a single year.

-These 2 million people include women, persons with disabilities, members of the LGBTI+ community, and many more.
-However, the demographic that is visibly most discriminated against is first- and second-generation immigrants [4,5].
-The discrimination against this group is only growing, as the figures from 2021 and 2023 demonstrate: Out of all the instances of discrimination in 2021, 26,6% was based on nationality [11].
-In 2023 that percentage has risen to 33% [12].
-This rise is most likely caused by the social climate around immigrants and refugees becoming more hostile [6].
-There is a trend of lower solidarity and higher intolerance and tension within Dutch society.
-Although this is not only towards immigrants, they do experience this intolerance disproportionately.
+Those affected include women, persons with disabilities, members of the LGBTI+ community, and many more.
+However, the demographic clearly most discriminated against is first- and second-generation immigrants.
+Discrimination targeting them is only increasing, as shown by figures from 2021 and 2023.
+Out of all the instances of discrimination in 2021, 26,6% were based on nationality.
+In 2023, that percentage has risen to 33%.
+This rise is most likely caused by the increasingly hostile social climate surrounding immigrants and refugees.
+Dutch society shows a trend of declining solidarity, rising intolerance, and growing tensions.
+Although this is not only directed towards immigrants, they do experience this intolerance disproportionately.

 11% of Dutch residents felt discriminated against